gravitl/netmaker-docs/pro/pro-setup.rst

     :align: center

-Once you have your license key and account ID, you can get the nm-quick installer and run it.
+Once you have your license key and tenant ID, you can get the nm-quick installer and run it.

 .. code-block::

     wget https://raw.githubusercontent.com/gravitl/netmaker/master/scripts/nm-quick.sh
     chmod +x nm-quick.sh
     bash nm-quick.sh

+Follow the prompts for a pro edition server. provide the license key and tenant id when prompted.

 Upgrade to Pro from Community Edition
 ======================================